[Page XXV English] [Page 417 Yiddish]

-Monday, 9.11.1942: Morning came.
-We were still affected by yesterday's extermination, and were still physically and spiritually broken.
+Monday, November 9, 1942: Morning came.
+We were still affected by yesterday's extermination and were still physically and spiritually broken.
 But we survivors had to go to work as though nothing had ever happened.
 The number of illegals was growing.
-They were all in despair, a despair which increased from hour to hour.
+They were all in despair, a despair that increased from hour to hour.
 Nobody knew what to do.
 Should they try to get a reliable working place in the shop, for instance, or was it possibly better to run away into the forest?
 The angel of death lay in wait everywhere.
 All roads had been suddenly cut off, and the surrounding population had grown hostile as though by order.
-In this state of despair, Alter Band and his son Yisroelke left their legal working places and went off to look for some way of deliverance.
+In this state of despair, Alter Band and his son Izraelke left their legal working places and went off to look for some way of deliverance.
 Before long they were killed like so many others.

-Friday 13.11.1942: At precisely 7 a.m. the shop was cordoned off by gendarmes and police.
-When we arrived to work we were kept in the open and were arranged in rows of five, in order to separate us from the illegals.
+Friday November 13, 1942: At precisely 7 a.m., the shop was cordoned off by gendarmes and police.
+When we arrived at work, we were kept in the open and were arranged in rows of five in order to separate us from the illegals.

-Orders were received to march into the market near the Pharmacy beside the Town Hall.
-A few illegals gave themselves up because they were already sick and tired of life, and saw no sense in hiding themselves any more.
+Orders were received to march into the market square near the pharmacy beside the Town Hall.
+A few illegals gave themselves up because they were already sick and tired of life and saw no sense in hiding themselves any more.